zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

 where ``/dev/<ttyn>`` should be replaced with the actual TTY device.

-You may also chose to automatically attach a terminal emulator to it by passing the command line option ``-attach_uart`` to the executable.
+You may also chose to automatically attach a terminal emulator to the first UART by passing the command line option ``-attach_uart`` to the executable.
 The command used for attaching to the new shell can be set with the command line option ``-attach_uart_cmd=<"cmd">``.
 Where the default command is given by :option:`CONFIG_NATIVE_UART_AUTOATTACH_DEFAULT_CMD`.